Margaritas

 Su Casa – Chicago IL

 This place is located near St. James Cathedral in downtown Chicago.
-Whenever the Dean and I were off-the-clock and not driving, the margarita here could not be beaten.
+Whenever the Dean and I were off the clock and not driving, the margarita here could not be beaten.
 The food is nothing to write home about, but the margaritas on the rocks beat the heat just off Michigan Avenue.
 Recommended: Tres rocks

 Walt Disney World – Orlando FL